 Remove StreamSiteSearch Redirect

 Read on how to remove StreamSiteSearch manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove StreamSiteSearch Redirect from Windows.

-- Guide 2: Get rid of StreamSiteSearch Redirect from Mac OS X.
+- Guide 2: Get rid of StreamSiteSearch Redirect on Mac OS X.

-- Guide 3: Remove StreamSiteSearch Redirect from Google Chrome.
+- Guide 3: Remove StreamSiteSearch Redirect in Google Chrome.

 - Guide 4: Erase StreamSiteSearch Redirect from Mozilla Firefox.

 - Guide 5: Uninstall StreamSiteSearch Redirect from Microsoft Edge.

 - Guide 6: Remove StreamSiteSearch Redirect from Safari.